polkhe/2024-04-22-Talk-PyConDE-Metaclasses/slides/metaclasses.md

 And I had the honor of reviewing both the 1st and 2nd ed. of Fluent Python.

 And I was a victim of the curse of knowledge.

+* Teaching metaclasses is going to be easy
+  * I realized I only have to teach a third of Luciano's book before I can do that...

 ---